RasmusRossetti/RasmusRossetti/README.md

 - 👀 I’m interested in
   coding something cool and exiting.
 - 🌱 I’m currently learning
-  Next js 13, more depths of backend with node.js and docker.
+  Next js 13, more depths of backend with node.js.
+Docker is also on the list.
 - 💞️ I’m looking to collaborate
   on any SaaS projects that can generate a future company.
 - 📫 How to reach me